How to Chart for Clinical Quality Measures in PCC EHR

 When your practice implemented PCC software and services, the initial setup and configuration was sufficient to allow clinicians to chart in order to meet this CQM.

-What CVX Code Should I Use?: Different combination vaccines and different formulations have different CVX codes.
-The only way to be certain you are selecting the correct code is to visit your immunization refrigerator, and optionally use PCC’s cvxreport to compare your practice’s configuration with the CDC’s library of CVX codes.
-However, the some common CVX codes for each immunization are as follows: DTaP 20, IPV 10, MMR 03, HIB 49, Hepatitis B 08, Varicella (chicken pox) 21, Prevnar 13 (pneumococcal conjugate PCV) 133, Hepatitis A 83, Rotavirus 116, Influenza (Flu) Preservative Free 140.
+What CVX Codes Are In Use?: Different combination vaccines and different formulations have different CVX codes.
+To review what CVX codes you administer, visit your immunization refrigerator.
+PCC Support can also help you compare the CVX codes in your PCC system with the CDC’s library of CVX codes.
+Common CVX codes for each immunization as of 2019 are as follows: DTaP 20, IPV 10, MMR 03, HIB 49, Hepatitis B 08, Varicella (chicken pox) 21, Prevnar 13 (pneumococcal conjugate PCV) 133, Hepatitis A 83, Rotavirus 116, Influenza (Flu) Preservative Free 140.

 Add Age-Appropriate Immunizations to Your Custom Chart Notes